IssacCloudVII/Movie-Correlation-with-Python/README.md

 # Movie Correlation with Python
- A project that shows examples of data manipulation using python and its modules.
+ A project that shows examples of data manipulation using python and the modules panda, numpy, matplotlib, seaborn.